Is It a Good Idea to Refinance Federal Student Loans Right Now?

 Refinancing student loan debt could help you save money in the long term and streamline your monthly payments.
 The question is, when is the right time to refinance?

 Thanks to the Federal Reserve’s keeping interest rates near zero (since early 2020), many private lenders have held their rates down, making refinancing attractive for some borrowers right now who wish to take advantage of a low rate.
-At the same time, however, the government, through several executive orders, has waived interest and deferred payments on federally held loans through January 31, 2022.
-So if you have federal student loans, you may be wondering what to do: Should you continue taking advantage of 0% interest and no required payments until the end of January—or should you refinance your education debt while rates are at historic lows?
+At the same time, however, the government, through several executive orders, has waived interest and deferred payments on federally held loans through May 1, 2022.
+So if you have federal student loans, you may be wondering what to do: Should you continue taking advantage of 0% interest and no required payments until May 1 — or should you refinance your education debt while rates are at historic lows?

 Of course, it’s impossible to know if interest rates will stay down, drop even lower, or rise.
 On the other hand, the Department of Education has called the recent payment pause extension the last extension.
 It’s important to weigh your long-term financial benefits of refinancing with the potential downsides.
 Here’s a closer look at situations where it may and may not make sense to refinance.

 What It Means to Refinance Your Federal Loans